itsouvalas/sa-config-test/README.md

 :heavy_exclamation_mark: **Important**

-The communication to the dpeloyed services requires the presence of valid certificates.
+The communication to the deployed services requires the presence of valid certificates.
 Make sure that using `curl` without the `-k` option from the application(`cf ssh sc-config-test`) to the deployed services returns anything but an ssl error.

 ## Testing the service-registry